 Monitoring and evaluation activities will be the responsibility of the PIU.
-The PIU will: (a) monitor project implementation; (b) collect data and information related to the PDO and intermediate indicators; and (c) prepare progress reports by coordinating with related departments at the MoLHSA, MoF, and other implementing agencies.
+The PIU will: (a) monitor project implementation; (b) collect data and information related to the PDO and intermediate indicators; and (c) prepare progress reports by coordinating with related departments at the MoIDPLHSA, MoF, and other implementing agencies.
 Progress reports will cover compliance with the planned project activities, the updated Procurement Plan, progress on the achievement of indicators as defined in the Results Framework; and progress on the Environmental and Social Framework (ESF).
 The PIU will submit these reports to the World Bank on a semi-annual basis.
 The roles and responsibilities, as well as the methodology, will be described in the Project Operations Manual (POM).

 Need for hands-on support